gaMingLT/2526-vub-s1-typst-env/30_BDP/assignment/main.typ

 == Loader

+The loader or `TrafficLoader.scala` file is responsible for loading the correct data set files.
+For this 3 different methods are created for each type of file: `loadVolume`, `loadSpeed` and `loadFeatures`.
+Loading the correct file is done based on the `dataset` value which is a enum, as shown in listing

+#figure(
+  zebraw(
+    numbering: false,
+    lang: false,
+    ```scala
+    object DataSet extends Enumeration {
+      type DataSet = Value

+      val L_Tiny, M_Tiny_Select = Value
+    }
+    ```,
+  ),
+)

+This way, if different datasets are required to be used/tested this can be easily extended.
+In the `Traffic.scala` file, each dataframe is seperately loaded and stored in a dataframe.

 == Joiner

+In this step of the pipeline the 3 dataframes are unpivotted & joined together to create one big dataframe, for application of time-series values in next step.

+=== Features <features>

+This step in the pipeline is responsible for joining the different data files in one melted dataframe.

+First start by adding a `id` column to the features dataframe.
+For this accessing the `rdd` of the dataframe.
+This is done using a `zipWithIndex` and a `map`, doing it this way ensures a correct assigning of id's over partitions @spark_apache_id @stack_overflow_id.
+After adding the id column, the rdd is transformed back into a dataframe.

+=== Speed & Volume

+The following operations are identical for both dataframes: `speed` & `volume`.
+Each dataframe is unpivotted, from a wide format to a long format.
+For this the sql method `stack` is used.

+After the respective dataframe is unpivotted, the `node` column is updated to a `int` type, by removing the `node_` from the column name and casting it to an `int` value, so it is supported in a Vector Assembler.

+=== Joining

+The speed & volume dataframes are joined on the `node` & `timestamp` columns, for an `inner` join operation.
+From the features dataframe, a select list of columns is selected bassed on assumption of relevancy for prediction model.

+Finally the selected features dataframe is joined with the earlier speed & volume dataframe on `node` column value.

 == Time-Series

+This section will describe which time-series features where added to the dataframe.

+=== Lag

+For both speed & volume, the following lag features were added:
+- half hour/ 30 minutes = 6 rows
+- 1 hour / 60 minutes = 12 rows
+- 1 day / 1440 minutes = 288 rows

+The default value chosen for the lag is $0$, since this value works better with the prediction models in `mllib`.

+=== Window

+A rolling window of half an hour and 1 hour was added for both the speed & volume metric.

+At the end of the updated dataframe, the operation to replaced all `null` values with zero is applied, prevents any issues with prediction model is next steps.

 == Transformer

+This step of the pipeline will apply the Vector Assembler to the selected columns to create a `features` column, so the model can be trained on it.

+The Vector Assembler is first applied to a sequences of selected columns, with the output name of the column being: `features`.
+After the features column is generated the additional rows for each node is created.

+For this first retrieve the latest timestamp from the dataframe and parse into correct Java type.
+Using a map, create a dataframe consisting of 6 rows and one column named: `timestamp`.
+Proceed to select the columns `node` & `features` and apply the distinct operation.

+Using `crossJoin`, with the nodes dataframe & timestamp dataframe, a dataframe with for each relation of node & feature value 6 additional timestamp rows are created.
+Also add the `speed` column with default value of $0$.

+From the dataframe vector, select the columns: `timestamp`, `node`, `speed` and `features`.
+Proceed to apply the `unionByName` operation on this dataframe and the previously generated dataframe.
+This concludes the steps for preparing the data for model prediction.

+Return the final dataframe and largest timestamp from the original data as a tuple, will be used in the prediction step.

 == Predictor

+The prepared data can now be split in training data and 'test' data, this is done by filter on the value of the timestamp column.
+All rows with an equal of lower timestamp value are training data, while larger timestamps are the prediction data, that was generated in the previous step.

+The `RandomForestRegressor` model is created, with the label column: `speed` & features column: `features`.
+Other values are left default.
+The model is fitted on the training dataframe (`trainDF`).
+The generated model is writen to file as described in the assignment.

+Lastly, the model is applied to the prediction dataframe (`predictionDF`) to predict future speeds.

 == Output

+The result of the prediction is returned to the `Traffic.scala` file.
+The generated prediction data (`predictions`) is passed to the `writeFile` method, which is responsible for printing and (maybe) writing output to a file.

+The generated data frame is iterated and the values for each timestamp are writen per line, with values being the speed for each node.
+If required, a boolean: `file` can be set to write the output to a file.

 = Discussion <discussion>

 == Question 1

+*Question*: Have you persisted some of your intermediate results?
+Why could persisting your data in memory be helpful for this pipeline?

+Based on the benchmarks performed in section @benchmarks, the answer to this question, is that persisting data for this pipeline has a negative effect.
+Possible reasons for this is the fact, that the used dataset is quit small in comparison to the full dataset(s) available.
+A proper conclusion cannot be made without further testing.

 == Question 2

+*Question 2:* In which parts of your implementation have you used partitioning?
+Did this impact perfor mance?
+If so,why?

+// TODO: Add!
+*TODO*

 == Question 3

+*Question 3*: Which datastructure(s) does your implementation use: RDDs,DataFrames,orDatasets?
+Please motivate your choice.

+The implementation makes mostly use of the dataframes, since these, as seen in clase have the best performance optimization enabled under the hood.
+For reasoning on why RDD's where used in one specific section please see: @features.

 == Question 4

+*Question 4:*  Which predictive algorithm did you use and why?

+The chosen predicate model is: `RandomForestRegressor`, since this is what was recommend in the FAQ section of the assignment.
+No time was available for testing other models.

 = Benchmarks <benchmarks>

+For all benchmarks, 4 runs where done, the first one was considered a dry run and proceeding 3, the average was taken.

+== Macbook

+=== Specifications

+#table(
+  columns: (1fr, 1fr),
+  [*Part*], [*Value*],
+  [CPU], [M2 Pro],
+  [RAM], [16GB],
+  // TODO: Add
+  [OS], [*ADD*],
+)

+===

+== Desktop

+=== Specifications

+#table(
+  columns: (1fr, 1fr),
+  [*Part*], [*Value*],
+  [CPU], [Ryzen 9 5950X],
+  [RAM], [64GB],
+  // TODO: Add
+  [OS],
+  [Versie	10.0.22631 Build 22631
+  ],
+)

 #set page(columns: 1)
 = Appendix <appendix>

+#bibliography("references.bib")